SBU-Sports-Metrics/Project-Workflow/README.md

 <br />

+**5 Sports** >> **PAUL** has shared his findings in teams.
+I so now we can determine Lacrosse M & W, Basketball M & W, Soccer M or W.

+**Metrics** Naira has looked into the metrics; and has <a href="https://drive.google.com/file/d/1R-qnnoZuQb98LAnnHjDDmJQgyfOLqqAM/view?usp=drive_link"> shared </a> a one pager we can work work with to better understand the metrics.

+**Initial discovery:** By looking at the datasets early as Paul is doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting.
+The images in teams a great way to learn from his work. he is a professional coder, we can all learn from him, when he has not gone to Mars! (**Mars** is anytime you are away PQ, not just upstate!)

+**Deliverables:** <a href="https://drive.google.com/file/d/17LduVg3WvynBAhsVIPSz_1B0waTUVw2e/view?usp=drive_link"> Jaison shared</a> a tabular deliverables with details mapped to rubric. <a href="https://drive.google.com/file/d/1QmyHZ6C8zxeYClI2dNw2fpnXIkcEc5iq/view?usp=drive_link"> Sid shared</a> a  simpler deliverable document. from the assignment PDF with deliverables and parts.
+I used these and the assignment PDF to create the dashboard so we know the nature of the beast we are dealing with.

 <a href="https://docs.google.com/spreadsheets/d/1D2qgsdDQvDmkh-0KBP8ZeCN6XTDnlafE4FvzQxHsMNw/edit?usp=sharing"> This Project Dashboard</a> will help us track the project and our work.
 It is for use in dark theme; I have dry eye syndrome so can only use dark themes.
 It is a WIP and I'll keep updating it.
 Please use it to plan your project work.

-**Deliverables:** <a href="https://drive.google.com/file/d/17LduVg3WvynBAhsVIPSz_1B0waTUVw2e/view?usp=drive_link"> Jaison shared</a> a tabular deliverables with details mapped to rubric. <a href="https://drive.google.com/file/d/1QmyHZ6C8zxeYClI2dNw2fpnXIkcEc5iq/view?usp=drive_link"> Sid shared</a> a  simpler deliverable document. from the assignment PDF with deliverables and parts.
-I used these and the assignment PDF to create the dashboard so we know the nature of the beast we are dealing with.

-**Initial discovery:** By looking at the datasets early as Paul is doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting.
-The images in teams a great way to learn from his work. he is a professional coder, we can all learn from him, when he has not gone to Mars! (**Mars** is anytime you are away PQ, not just upstate!)

-**Metrics** Naira has looked into the metrics; and has <a href="https://drive.google.com/file/d/1R-qnnoZuQb98LAnnHjDDmJQgyfOLqqAM/view?usp=drive_link"> shared </a> a one pager we can work work with to better understand the metrics.

 </details>